 "This can be criticized on several grounds.
 Firstly, this means that it is immoral to be a child, or to raise a child, since a child requires constant attention and aid from the parents.
 This probably explains why Rand never had children, and also means that if the human species adopted this, we would be gone after one generation.”

-Aside from a society with no children, if everyone adopted Rand’s ideals, we would witness “the tragedy of the commons” and “the prisoner’s dilemma” on steroids.
+Aside from a society glorifies rape and is impotent to provide progeny, if everyone adopted Rand’s ideals, we would witness “the tragedy of the commons” and “the prisoner’s dilemma” on steroids.
 The environment and life in general would be hell on earth.
-Ayn Rand was a drug addict who entertained a 15-year openly adulterous sexual relationship until a new love interest entered the scene.
+History records that Ayn Rand was a drug addict that entertained a 15-year openly adulterous sexual relationship until a new love interest entered the scene.
 When taken together as a whole, it is quite apparent that if everyone followed the ideals and moral tenets of Rand’s Objectivism to a T, then the world would become a dystopian nightmare.
-I'm not promoting an idealization of Pragmatism as a philosophy, but simply outlining why it's in no way functional for society.
-In contrast to Objectivism, if all of society followed the tenets of Jesus Christ and his teachings, the environment and society would be pleasant and functional.
+I'm not promoting an idealization of Pragmatism as a philosophy, in answer to this, but simply outlining why these ideals are not functional in a healthy society.
+In contrast to Objectivism, if all of society followed the tenets of Jesus Christ and his teachings, the environment and society would be healthy, pleasant and functional.

 of Selfishness” offers that a rationally selfish person is not one “who cares for